CIS565-Fall-2013/Project5-WebGL/README.md

 Some screenshots to begin!

-click the image to open a demo
+Click the image to open a demo

 [![screen](images/wave.png)](http://ishaan13.github.io/Project5-WebGL/part1/vert_wave.html)